-and running.
-They are designed to get the players active again according to baseball coach

-'After fall practice the

-players tend to gain weight and

-their activity is slowed down.
-Winter drills help them maintain the conditioning gained during fall practice," he

-Indoor practice will start in

-February and will take the team up to outdoor practice in early March.
-"We have hopes of

-practicing on the Astro Turf at

-Gymnastic club

-makes bid for

-new members

-When asked about the team's strong points and weak points.
-Cook replied, "Defensively we will be adequate and we should have adequate hitting.
-However, our biggest problem

-will be depth in pitching."
+"After fall practice the players tend to gain weight and their activity is slowed down.
+Winter drills help them maintain the conditioning gained during fall practice," he added.
+Indoor practice will start in February and will take the team up to outdoor practice in early March.
+"We have hopes of practicing on the Astro Turf at Fairfield Stadium in late February and early March in an Gymnastic club makes bid for new members Any women interested in participating in the gymnastics club should report to the women's gymnasium every Tuesday and Thursday at 4:45-6 Agnes Chrietzberg, associate professor of women's physical education and head of the gymnastics club, encourages students to participate because more talent is needed.
+The club may compete against other teams on an individual basis instead of as a team because they haven't worked on enough developed routines.
+"There is a lot of promising talent for next year," Dr. Chrietzberg said.
+She has hopes of competing as a team next Winter conditioning drills begun by baseball team attempt to get in some outdoor hitting practice," Cook said.
+"In the past we have had difficulty getting good hitting practice early in the season.
+When asked about the team's strong points and weak points Cook replied, "Defensively we will be adequate and we should have adequate hitting.
+However, our biggest problem will be depth in pitching."
 He also said the forty game schedule and the Bowling Green Classic will present a pitching problem.

 Classified Would you believe \$219?
 (Spend this summer in Europe) Marshall Group Flight Box 3169, Huntington 25702